 Stephen’s Green Shopping Centre

-A great place for lunch is Brick Alley Cafe in the Temple Bar area.
+Let’s continue our Dublin day itinerary with a great place for lunch: Brick Alley Cafe in the Temple Bar area.
 They have great fruit shakes, sandwiches and bagels.
-And they serve the most amazing white hot chocolate you’ll find in Dublin, trust me!
+And they serve the most amazing white hot chocolate you’ll find in Dublin, trust me (ok, ok, I didn’t try ALL the hot chocolates in Dublin, but still!).
 With the free WiFi, you can even get some work done if you need to.